uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.1-Getting_Started.md

 Option '-r' specifies to flash using JLink, west is capable of tapping into different runners for flashing your devices, later we will explore how to specify runners in the CMakeLists file.

 If flashing fails, a runner may need to be installed.
 When using a Segger J-Link Device.
-Download and install the following JLink Software [9].
+Download and install the following [JLink Software](https://www.segger.com/downloads/jlink/).
 Under 'J-Link Software and Documentation Pack', download the 'Linux - 64-bit DEB Installer'.
 Run the installer and install JLink software.

 Installation can be verified by running the following command from a terminal
 ```shell